Chenoa: Career

 On July 25, 2009, Chenoa's new single "Duele" from her upcoming album, Desafiando la gravedad, premiered for the first time on Cadena Dial.
 Desafiando la gravedad finds her once again co-writing the bulk of her material, this time with producers Yoel Henríquez and Mauricio Gasca, and once again developing her style as a pop/rocker.
 The album opens with a trio of standout songs that signal the direction of the album.
 The opener, "Buenas Noticias", is an upbeat song with acoustic guitar, a syncopated drum track, and bubbly touches of electronic effects.
 The chorus hits hard with Chenoa belting out the refrain as a dense Wall of Sound kicks in, electric guitar, backup vocals, and all.
 "Nada de Nada" is more intense, a surging electro-rock song powered by an overdriven electric guitar riff and muscular duet vocals by Mexican diva Gloria Trevi.
 These two songs are interspersed by "Duele," a power ballad of heartbreak that showcases the vulnerable side of Chenoa.
 While these three standout songs get Desafiando la Gravedad off to an impressive start, there's plenty more to enjoy as the album progresses, changing tempo often over the course of its dozen tracks.'

 She was selected to join Italian tenor Andrea Bocelli in his 2011 World Tour.

 In November 2011 Chenoa released Como un fantasma (EP) produced by Nigel Walker.
 The first single was "Como un fantasma" and the second one "Simplemente tú".

 From September 2012 till 2013, Chenoa took part in the Spanish radio morning show Atrévete (Cadena Dial) on Tuesdays and Thursdays.

 On September 17, 2013, Chenoa released her sixth studio album Otra dirección both in English and Spanish via Alias Music.
-All of the Spanish lyrics are written by herself.
+She wrote all the Spanish lyrics herself.
 The album was recorded in London at Phrased Differently studios, in Madrid and Barcelona.
 It came preceded by the lead single "Quinta Dimensión" and its English version "Life's an Equation", released in late-June.
 The song "Júrame" (English version: "Humanized") was released as the second single in late-January 2014.

 On April 1, 2016, Chenoa released her seventh studio album #SoyHumana via Alias Music.
-Almost all of the lyrics are written by herself.
+She wrote almost all the lyrics herself.
 The album was recorded in Majorca, Spain and entirely produced by Swedish producer Maria Marcus.
 It came preceded by the lead single "Soy Humana".
 Then two more single was taken from that album "Tú y Yo" and "Entra en mi Realidad".
 Chenoa toured during 2 years with this album with almost 40 gigs.

-In 2024 he collaborated with singer Ana Guerra on the song "Me Quiero Más a Mí".
+In 2024 she collaborated with singer Ana Guerra on the song "Me Quiero Más a Mí".
+She hosted the New Year bells with Marc Giró on TVE for 2025/26, substituting for Andreu Buenafuente and Silvia Abril.